Redemp/Batocera-CRT-Script-wiki/Emulation-Station-scaling-and-centering.md

 Executing the CRT script will create the file `es.arg.override` in the folder `/userdata/system`

-The file will will contain these vales
+The file will initially contain the following values
 * screensizeoffset_x 0
 * screensizeoffset_y 0
 * screenoffset_x 0